The Republicans (Germany): Schlierer leadership (1994–2014)

 The mid-1990s was marked by open conflict between the Schönhuber and Schlierer factions.
 While Schönhuber sought a "united right-wing" model for the party, Schlierer wanted clear distance to "extremists".
 Schönhuber resigned from the party altogether in 1995, and the party subsequently contested a series of unsuccessful state elections.
 The litmus test for Schlierer's leadership occurred in the state election in Baden-Württemberg in March 1996, for which he had stated many times that he would resign as party leader if the party failed to get reelected to the state parliament.
 Schlierer eventually succeeded in his goal, against most expectations, as the Republicans won 9.1% of the vote and fourteen seats.
 In the following years, election results for the party again dropped, and in the 1999 European Parliament election it won just 1.7% of the vote.

 The German Federal Office for the Protection of the Constitution stopped monitoring the party in 2006, something they had been doing since 1992.
 The Republican leadership rebuffed the offer of an electoral alliance with two more successful parties that were later to merge, the National Democratic Party of Germany (NPD) and the German People's Union (DVU), due to their openly extreme-right positions.
 For years and especially under Schlierer's leadership, the party has lost far-right members to the DVU and NPD.
 The strongholds for the Republicans also differ from those of the more radical right-wing parties, with the former being strongest in the relatively affluent South Germany whilst the latter have had most success in the more economically depressed Eastern Germany.

 In the 2009 federal elections, the Republicans received 0.4 percent of the total national vote.
 Its strongest showing was in the states of Rhineland-Palatinate and Baden-Württemberg, in which it received 1.1 percent of the vote.
 In the 2013 federal elections, the Republicans received 0.2 percent of the total national vote.

+Since 2014

+The Republicans has lost support to Alternative for Germany (AfD) from 2014 onwards, with former Republican leader Rolf Schlierer leaving the Republicans, expressing support for the AfD and stating the AfD had largely adopted the same program as the Republicans.

+In 2018, several members of the AfD in Saarland switched to the Republicans due to concerns that the AfD was shifting too far to the right.